 - Several high-value transactions between well-known shell firms.

-- Payments that can only be traced back to a contract or an invoice.
+- Payments can only be traced back to a contract or an invoice.

 - Transactions involving products and services do not correspond to the businesses sending or receiving them.